NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.20)

 • The app now uses/requires .Net Framework 4.8.
+• Experimental support for multi-DPI set of screens.
 • Screen capture via DirectX 11.1 (Desktop Duplication API, requires Windows 8 or newer).
 • Screen capture can use a configurable memory cache with support for compression.
 • You can now set actions to be executed when clicking on the app icon on the system tray.